 - Violation of the institution’s academic regulations and policies;

 - Neglect, disregard, or breach of established institutional policies that govern the use of any property or facility.

 - Behavior, verbal, physical, or emotional, which is demeaning, harassing, or abusive of another person; and behavior that is profane or vulgar.

 - Disrespect or abuse directed toward any faculty member, school administrator, or staff person.

 - Students and their families are expected to dress in modest attire.
 The institution’s position is that immodest clothing damages one’s Christian testimony, so clothes such as short skirts, shorts, and tank tops are not appropriate.
 Hats, caps, and shorts are not allowed in class or in chapel.
 Ear jewelry is prohibited for men and other body piercings are prohibited for both males and females.

-- Members of the opposite sex who are not married may not be alone together in campus housing.
-Members of the opposite sex may visit each other in their apartments between the hours of 8:00 a.m. and 11 p.m.
+- Members of the opposite sex who are not married may not be alone together in on or off campus housing.
+Members of the opposite sex may visit each other in a residential setting between the hours of 8:00 a.m. and 11 p.m.
 Sunday through Thursday, and between the hours of 8:00 a.m. and 12:00 a.m.
 Friday through Saturday, provided there are at least three people in the apartment at all times and no apartment mates object.

 - Any student in the process of marital separation or divorce must notify the Vice President for Student Services and Communications and may be required to cease studies to give full attention to the protection and restoration of the family.

 - Students involved in a criminal or civil infraction are accountable to civil authorities but may also be subject to discipline by the institution.
 Southwestern Baptist Theological Seminary will not be bound to or limited by civil authority actions.